markusfleck/PARENT_GPU/README.md

 was written to enable information-theoretical, expansion-based configurational entropy calculations on workstations.
 In particular this means that CPU
 RAM is not a limiting factor anymore, since PARENT_GPU is efficient in reloading from the hard disk.
 By making use of GPUs, the code is performant.
 Roughly speaking, you can expect a single GPU to outperform a CPU cluster of ~150 cores (or more).
-The reason for this surprising performance is that the number of calculations performed on the GPU essentially grows quadratically with the amount of data transferred, as 2D entropies are calculated for each possible pair of degrees of freedom.
-In more intuitive words, GPUs are such beasts in raw computation that very often you have a hard time providing them with enough data to keep them busy calculating.
-Therefore, doing calculations for every possible pair in the data you provide is a scenario where they really shine.
+The reason for this surprising performance is that the number of calculations performed on the GPU essentially grows with the square of the amount of data transferred, as 2D entropy terms are calculated for each possible pair of degrees of freedom.
+In more intuitive words, GPUs are such beasts in raw computation that providing them enough data to keep them busy calculating is a crucial task.
+Therefore, performing calculations for every possible pair in the data you provide is a scenario where they really shine.

 One of the strongest motivations for writing this code was the fact that the calculated mutual information terms essentially form a distance matrix of interaction strengths inside molecules (or between molecules).
 Using these terms for machine learning strongly suggests itself.
 In this context, stay tuned, I will release a first working use-case asap ...

 # TODOs/Known Issues/Future plans
-- This code was extensively tested on my own system.
+- This code was extensively tested on my own systems.
 Remember, however, that code matures with the feedback of its users.
 - Due to its object-oriented and therefore encapsulated style, I hope PARENT_GPU.cu is quite friendly to other programmers who want to contribute to/fork the project.
 However, PARENT_GPU.cu is hardly documented, which is a big issue and highest in my personal priority list.
-- The Entropy_Matrix class should be wrapped into Python in order to make use its abundant machine learning libraries.
+- The Entropy_Matrix class should be wrapped into Python in order to make use of its abundant machine learning libraries.
-- More than 95% percent of the calculation time is spent during histogramming.
-Entropy calculations are quite special in this respect, as ~2500 bins are the usual scenario here, which greatly reduces atomicAdd penalties.
-Therefore, many standard optimization techniques have very limited effect.
+- More than 95% percent of the calculation time is spent during binning histograms.
+Entropy calculations are quite special in this respect, as ~2500 bins are the usual scenario here.
+This greatly reduces atomicAdd penalties and therefore, many standard optimization techniques have very limited effect.
 The one bottle-neck on consumer graphics cards is double precision performance.
-It might be possible to use fixed-point arithmetics for PARENT_GPU, circumventing the low double precision performance of consumer-grade GPUs.
+It might be possible to use fixed-point arithmetic for PARENT_GPU, circumventing the low double precision performance of consumer-grade GPUs.
-- currently, PARENT is a single-node, single-GPU program.
-In fact, parallelization across nodes/GPUs should be "relatively easy"
+- Currently, PARENT is a single-node, single-GPU program.
+In fact, parallelization across nodes/GPUs should be "relatively easy".

 # 0) QUICK AND DIRTY <br />